 As outlined in a previous blog post, Heroku Data services undergo routine maintenances for security and patching.
-In this post, we describe the process used to minimize downtime for Heroku Postgres and Heroku Redis premium ‘High Availability’ plans and how we optimized the process to perform up to 75% faster.
+In this post, we describe the process used to minimize downtime for Heroku Postgres and Heroku Key-Value Store premium ‘High Availability’ plans and how we optimized the process to perform up to 75% faster.

 Data Services Architecture